 Communication or other support do expected or required from the university during the externship:

-An affiliation agreement will need to be signed from the student's university and Yale New Haven Hospital prior to the students start date.
-The student may have to complete online training and will attend an orientation session at the beginning of the externship.
+A Yale New Haven Health affiliation agreement will need to be signed from the student's university prior to the students start date.
+The student will have to complete online training and will attend an orientation session at the beginning of the externship.